Harikeshav-R/CSE-2231/Projects/Project 3 - Hashing Implementation of Map/Map4.md

     public final boolean hasKey(K key) {
         assert key != null : "Violation of: key is not null";

-        int i = mod(key.hashCode(), this.hashTable.length);
+        // Computes the index of the appropriate bucket using the key's hash code. int i = mod(key.hashCode(), this.hashTable.length);

-        return this.hashTable[i].hasKey(key);
+        // Checks if the key is present in the corresponding bucket. return this.hashTable[i].hasKey(key);
     }

     @Override
     public final int size() {
-        return this.size;
+        // Returns the total number of key-value pairs in the map. return this.size;
     }